ddemidov/amgcl/docs/poisson3DbMPI.rst

 .. math:: P^T A P y = P^T f

-The reordered matrix :math:`P^T A P` and the corresponding partitioning are shown on lower right plot.
+The reordered matrix :math:`P^T A P` and the corresponding partitioning are shown on the lower right plot.
 Note that off-diagonal blocks on each MPI process have as much as twice fewer non-zeros compared to the naive partitioning of the matrix.
 The solution :math:`x` in the original ordering may be obtained with :math:`x = P y`.